larsks/hypershift-demo/README.md

 ## Adding nodes

 We created a NodePool resource along with the HostedCluster.
-Initially, the NodePool has zero nodes (this is not a necessary precondition except that there exists a bug in ACM, to be fixed by the next ACM release):
+Initially, the NodePool has zero nodes (you can start with a populated nodepool by passing the `--nodepool-replicas` option to the `hcp` command line):

 ```
 $ oc -n clusters get nodepool vcluster2